 Aviation Investigation A15P0081

 North Shore Rescue ground search crews found aircraft wreckage in steep and heavily wooded terrain southeast of Crown Mountain before nightfall.
-More wreckage, including the cockpit, and the crew was found the next day.
-The two pilots sustained fatal injuries.
+More wreckage, including the cockpit, and the crew were found the next day.
+The two pilots had received fatal injuries.
 There was a small fire in the area of the right engine nacelle.
-The emergency locator transmitter activated, but did not transmit (no signal was received).
+The emergency locator transmitter had activated, but did not transmit (no signal was received).